Framework vs User Control¶

 - Users cannot alter iteration mechanics or rewrite past allocations.

-- Local, backtest, and production run the same sealed allocation kernel.
+- Local, backtest, decision, and production-integrated execution run the same sealed allocation kernel.

 Production Daily Lifecycle¶